Sahil710710710/Linux_Issues/index.md

 ## Issue 1: Migration of CentOS 7 to RHEL 7
 **Description:** Encountered a repository error during the migration from CentOS 7 to RHEL 7.

-**Solution:** Configured the correct RHEL repository to proceed with the update.
+**Solution:** Configured the correct RHEL repository and package compatability to proceed with the update.

 **Note:** Direct migration from CentOS to RHEL does not support certain packages, which need to be removed beforehand to avoid conflicts..